 Having taken the first trick, West leads back the ace of hearts.
-North assumes that because they didn't lead the right, they don't have it.
-North decides to take a chance, split their left-king combination, and trump with the king.
-The king takes the trick.
-This gives N/S one a trick.
+North assumes that because the maker didn't lead the right, he doesn't have it.
+North decides to take a chance, split the left-king combination.
+He trumps in with the king and takes the trick.
+This gives the N/S team one trick.
 Two trump played.

-As a side note, look at what would have happened if our page on how to play the three trump two-suited hand with an off-suit ace had been read.
-Here the correct lead was the middle trump.
+As a side note, look at what would have happened if the maker had read our page on how to play the three trump two-suited hand with an off-suit ace.
+The correct lead should have been a trump.

 North leads the jack of clubs.
 East follows suit with the queen and South plays the ace.
 West trumps in with the queen taking their second trick.
 Now three trump are played.

 North quickly reviews what he knows up to this point.
 The maker most likely doesn't have the right or he would have led it.
 East seat doesn't have it either or he would have over-trumped the king on the second trick.
 His partner(S) was the only one to follow the first heart lead.
 North trumps using the left.
-This leaves his partner in South holding the right for the last trick and completing the euchre.
+This leaves his partner in South the best chance ofholding the right and completing the euchre.

 Now, look what happens North lets the trick go by and hopes South can take it.
 The bidders make their point.
 You and your partner are left sitting with both bowers.